 - " In 2020, Novi recorded a total of 27,380 housing units, a 13% increase since 2010; given that the population grew by 20% in the same period, the growth of housing units has not kept pace. - " Though largest in terms of number of housing units among the surrounding communities, Novi experienced a slower rate of increase in housing units than Lyon Township and Wixom.
-[Figure 17] - " Over the past two decades, the highest number of building permits was issued between 2000 and 2005 (3,188); since then, only half the number of permits has been issued within 5-year periods.
-[Figure 18] - " However, according to data from the Home Builders Association of Southeast Michigan, Novi issued the highest number of single-family residential permits in Oakland County in 2020. - " Approximately 230 housing units are under construction and about 1,015 are proposed, which includes both single-family and multi-family housing typologies. - " Though new construction indicates a forthcoming increase in housing supply, the distribution across housing typologies, tenure type, and cost will determine how well these units cater to the housing demand.
+(Figure 18) - " Over the past two decades, the largest number of building permits was issued between 2000 and 2005 (3,188); since then, only half the number of permits has been issued within 5-year periods.
+(Figure 19) - " Despite the slowing rate of building permits, the Home Builders Association of Southeast Michigan estimates that Novi issued the highest number of single-family residential permits in Oakland County in 2020.2 - " Approximately 396 housing units are under construction and 1,979 are proposed, which includes both single-family and multi-family housing typologies.3 - " Though new construction indicates a forthcoming increase in housing supply, the distribution across housing typologies, tenure type, and cost will determine how well these units cater to the housing demand.

-Figure 18: Housing Units Growth Rate, 2010-2020
+Figure 18: Percent Increase of Housing Units from 2010 to 2020